Superresolution of Noisy Remotely Sensed Images Through Directional Representations: Background on Superresolution

 \subsection{Superresolution with Sparse Mixing Estimators}

-Beyond such naive interpolation schemes, a variety of more sophisticated superresolution methods abound \cite{SR_Yang, SR_Farisu, SR_Freeman}.
-One method that has achieved state-of-the art results is the method of sparse mixing estimators (SME) \cite{Mallat_Yu}.
-This method, pioneered by Mallat and Yu, takes advantage of block sparsity \cite{Eldar_block} by decomposing the image to be superresolved into a redundant frame, then directionally interpolating based on a sparse frame representation.
-We outline their basic approach below.
+One method that has achieved state-of-the-art results is superresolution with sparse mixing estimators (SME) \cite{Mallat2010}.
+This algorithm, introduced by S. Mallat and G. Yu, takes advantage of block sparsity \cite{Eldar_block} by decomposing the image to be superresolved into a redundant representation, then directionally interpolating based on a sparse frame representation.